ungive/loon/api/specification.md

 It represents the `<path>` in the Endpoints section and never starts with a leading slash.
 Path components should never be URL encoded.

-The `query` contains the query parameters of the request.
-The query string never has a leading slash..
-Query parameters are separated by `&` symbols and keys and values are separated by `=` symbols.
-Values may be URL-encoded and should be decoded by the connected client, if they are needed.

 ### Closing a response